siyanlau/RecommenderSystem/README.md

 If you like, you may also use additional software implementations of recommendation or ranking metric evaluations, but be sure to cite any additional software you use in the project.

-### Hints

-Start small, and get the entire system working start-to-finish before investing time in hyper-parameter tuning!
-To avoid over-loading the cluster, I recommend downsampling the training data first to develop a prototype before going to the full dataset.
-If you do this, be careful that your downsampled data includes enough users from the validation set to test your model.

 ### Using the cluster